cmaloney/dcos-docs/_pages/administration/installing/custom/step-4-configure-and-install-dcos-minuteman.md

     :   Specify a JSON-formatted list of DNS servers for your DC/OS host nodes.
 You must include the escape characters (`\`) as shown in the template.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.

-        *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.
+        *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DC/OS.

     **ssh_port**
     :   This parameter specifies the port to SSH to, for example `22`.